Lee Teng-hui: Personal life

 Lee and his wife were Presbyterian Christians.
 Lee encountered Christianity as a young man and in 1961 was baptised.
 For most of the rest of his political career, despite holding high office, Lee made a habit of giving sermons at churches around Taiwan, mostly on apolitical themes of service and humility.
 He was a member of the Presbyterian Church in Taiwan.

 Lee's native language was Taiwanese Hokkien but his heritage language was Taiwanese Hakka, for he was fluent in the former but a basic speaker of the latter as he is of Yongding Hakka ancestral descent.
-He was proficient in both Mandarin and Japanese and was able to speak English well.
-It has been claimed that he was more proficient in Japanese than Mandarin.
+He was proficient in Mandarin, fluent in Japanese and was able to speak English well.
+According to an editorial published in Asiaweek, he spoke Japanese better than Mandarin.

 Family

 Lee married Tseng Wen-hui on 9 February 1949, with whom he had three children.
 Their firstborn son Lee Hsien-wen (c.
 1950 – 21 March 1982) died of sinus cancer.
 Daughters Anna and Annie, were born c.
 1952 and c.
 1954, respectively.